-Harry Wallop is a consumer journalist, features writer, columnist and broadcaster.
+Harry Wallop is a consumer journalist, feature writer, columnist and broadcaster.

-After spending more than a decade at the Daily Telegraph as its retail editor, award-winning consumer affairs editor, ‘Dad of 4’ columnist and senior feature writer he is now freelance and writes for a variety of national newspapers and magazines, including the Times, Daily Mail, Financial Times and Tatler.
+After spending more than a decade at The Daily Telegraph as its retail editor, award-winning consumer affairs editor, ‘Dad of 4’ columnist and senior feature writer, he is now freelance.
+He writes for a variety of national newspapers and magazines, particularly the Times, Sunday Times, Daily Mail, Mail on Sunday as well as the Guardian, Financial Times, Country Life and Tatler.

-Harry presented the 8 part Channel 4 series Shop Secrets: Tricks of the Trade, the two-part programme, Something for Nothing, on Channel 4 which looked at how you can live well for free.
-Harry and two series of Channel 4’s Superscrimpers.
+He also fronted the 8-part Channel 4 series Shop Secrets: Tricks of the Trade and also presented the two-part programme, Something for Nothing, on Channel 4 which looked at how you can live well for free.
+Harry also co-presented two series of Channel 4’s Superscrimpers.

-He is a regular talking head on BBC News, Breakfast, Good Morning Britain, Sky News and Radio 4 on topics as broad as gadgets and internet privacy rows to the music industry and green issues.
+He is a regular talking head on BBC News, Good Morning Britain, Sky News and Radio 4 on topics as broad as gadgets, utility bills, parenting controversies to the state of the high street and food prices.